 - The carpenter ant is dull black or dark reddish-brown and about three-quarters of an inch long.
 It commonly nests in wood and can be very destructive.

-Let Anderson Pest Solutions Solve Your Ant Problem
+Let Terminix Anderson Solve Your Ant Problem

 Although they’re a fascinating species, you probably don’t want ants crawling all over your home.
-When you need effective pest control in Illinois, our experts at Anderson Pest Solutions are ready to help.
+When you need effective pest control in Illinois, our experts at Terminix Anderson are ready to help.
 We’ll identify the problem, eradicate the infestation and help prevent a recurrence.
 Contact us today to set up your home inspection.